 Plant Experimentation Management

-If the challenges of developing sustainable agriculture are important for developed countries, they are crucial for many countries in the South that cannot afford fertilizers or phytosanitary products anyway.
-CIRAD and IRD have developed partnerships with research centers in countries in the South.
-Seed or production companies (e.g. sugar, etc.) in the South require quality senior executives.
+While the challenges of developing sustainable agriculture are important for developed countries,they are crucial for many countries in the South, which cannot afford fertilizers or plant protection products anyway.
+CIRAD and IRD have developed partnerships with research centers in Southern countries.
+Seed and production companies (e.g., sugar) in the South need high-quality senior managers.

-This master's course was designed to be followed in alternation.
-A certain number of students will have the possibility of having a double Master: MEV (supported by the Faculty of Sciences) and management (supported by the IAE).
+This master's program has been designed to be taken on a work-study basis.
+A number of students will have the opportunity to obtain a double master's degree: MEV (offered by the Faculty of Sciences) and management (offered by the IAE).

 Student testimonials and contacts